 BAM/PFA presents approximately fifteen art exhibitions and 380 film programs each year.
 The museum's collection of over 16,000 works of art includes important holdings of Neolithic Chinese ceramics, Ming and Qing Dynasty Chinese painting, Old Master works on paper, Italian Baroque painting, early American painting, Abstract Expressionist painting, contemporary photography, and video art.
 Its film archive of over 14,000 films and videos includes the largest collection of Japanese cinema outside of Japan, Hollywood classics, and silent film, as well hundreds of thousands of articles, reviews, posters, and other ephemera related to the history of film, many of which are digitally scanned and accessible online.

-Gallery and Museum Store Hours: Wednesday through Sunday, 11 a.m. to 5 p.m.
-Open until 9 p.m on Fridays with scheduled L@TE performances.
+Gallery and Museum Store Hours: Wednesday through Sunday, 11 a.m.–5 p.m.
+Open L@TE Fridays until 9 p.m.
 Closed Monday and Tuesday.

 Information: 24-hour recorded message (510) 642-0808; fax (510) 642-4889; TDD (510) 642-8734.